kolinalabs/mongoose-consistent-sample/README.md

 Download it and follow the steps below to analyze the behaviors and options supported by the plugin.

+> Note: This is an extremely simplified project, with the sole purpose of presenting the plugin's functionalities.
+You will not find here advanced validators and other types of configurations that are not part of the aforementioned objective.

 ## SETUP

 - Copy ```.env.dist``` file to ```.env``` and configure env vars